-In celebration of the 100th anniversary of Women's Suffrage in 2020, Women4Change, IU Indianapolis and Girl Scouts of Central Indiana collaborated on The Indiana Women's Suffrage Patch.
-Through earning this patch, Girl Scouts will explore the United States suffragette movement of the early 1900s through an intersectional lens-learning about the history, connecting the events to their own experiences, and creating projects that promote community discussion.
-The activities selected aim to educate and empower Girl Scouts for years to come.
+In celebration of the 100th anniversary of Women's Suffrage in 2020, Women4Change, Indiana @IUPUI and the Girl Scouts of Central Indiana collaborated on The Indiana Women's Suffrage Patch.
+Through earning this patch, Girl Scouts will explore the United States suffragette movement of the early 1900s through an intersectional lens, learning about the history, connecting the events to their own experiences, and creating projects that promote community discussion.
+The activities selected aim to educate and empower girl scouts for years to come.

-Project Contributors:

-Jocelyn Blackburn Grace Black Mary Cheski
+Project Contributors: Jocelyn Blackburn Grace Black Mary Cheski